-Hiru Corp.: AMEEREX Signs MOU to Acquire 45.6 million-Ounce Silver-Gold Project in Nevada, Expanding Its North American Precious-Metals Portfolio
+Hiru Corp.: AMEEREX Signs MOU to Acquire 45.6 Million-Ounce Silver-Gold Project in Nevada, Expanding Its North American Precious-Metals Portfolio

 Management Commentary

-Chairman & CEO, Khalid Nasser A.S.
-Al-Thaniof Ameerex Corporation, stated: "The MOU for Corcoran Canyon represents a significant addition to our precious-metals portfolio.
+Khalid Nasser A.S.
+Al-Thani, Chairman & CEO of Ameerex Corporation, stated: "The MOU for Corcoran Canyon represents a significant addition to our precious-metals portfolio.
 With 45.6 million silver-equivalent ounces defined and multiple targets for expansion, the Project aligns with our long-term strategy of building a diversified and high-quality metals platform.
 We look forward to announcing the details of our South American lithium transaction by next week."

 ABOUT AMEEREX CORPORATION